-And, although a new national dialogue has not convened, to date, the government has made overtures to try to restart the talks.
-On September 19, 2014, Crown Prince Salman issued a five-point "framework" for renewed talks that addressed some opposition demands, centering on (1) redefining electoral districts; (2) a revised process for appointing the Shura Council; (3) giving the elected COR new powers to approve or reject the formation of a new cabinet; (4) having international organizations work Bahrain's judiciary; and (5) introducing new codes of conduct for security forces.
-Opposition political societies rejected the proposals primarily because they did not offer to reduce the power of the Shura Council relative to the COR, and for not allowing the elected COR to select a Prime Minister as head of government, instead retaining the system under which the King appoints the Prime Minister to form a government.
+On September 19, 2014, Crown Prince Salman issued a five-point "framework" for a new national dialogue that would address some opposition demands, centering on (1) redefining electoral districts; (2) a revised process for appointing the Shura Council; (3) giving the elected COR new powers to approve or reject the formation of a new cabinet; (4) having international organizations work Bahrain's judiciary; and (5) introducing new codes of conduct for security forces.
+Opposition political societies rejected the proposals primarily because they did not offer to satisfy the core opposition demand that an elected COR, not the King, select the Prime Minister.
+However, no new national dialogue has convened to date.

-Next Elections in November 2014
+COR Elections in November 2014